Cannabis in Maryland: Recreational legalization

 In the 2010s, there were several efforts to legalize the recreational use of marijuana, but none were successful.
 However, support for legalization did increase in the state; Washington Post-University of Maryland polls found that 54% of Marylanders supported legalization in 2014, and 61% supported legalization in 2016.

 In 2017, legalization was introduced in the state legislature (sponsored by Democratic Delegate Curt Anderson, Democratic Senator Richard Madaleno, and others) to legalize, tax, and regulate recreational marijuana in the state.
 The bills would have allowed persons 21 or older to lawfully possess up to 1 oz of marijuana and grow up to six marijuana plants and would impose a 30 $/oz excise tax for cultivators and a 9 percent sales tax for buyers (the same sales tax as for alcohol sales in Maryland).
 The legislation also contained a provision that would expunge prior convictions for possession of marijuana in those amounts or less.
 The legislation did not pass.

-In 2019, a task force of the General Assembly, the Marijuana Legalization Workgroup, began to consider ways to possibly legalize the adult use of recreational marijuana in Maryland.
+In 2019, a task force of the General Assembly, the Marijuana Legalization Workgroup, began to consider ways to potentially legalize the adult use of recreational marijuana in Maryland.

 In 2021, Delegate Jazz Lewis, a Democrat from Prince George's County, introduced H.B.
 32, which would legalize the adult use of recreational marijuana and expunge prior cannabis related convictions.
-Another marijuana legalization bill that has been brought up in 2021, is SB 708, which has been introduced by State Senator Brian Feldman, a Democrat from Montgomery County.
-Feldman and Lewis are working to "harmonize" the two bills.
+Another marijuana legalization bill that had been brought up in 2021 is SB 708, which had been introduced by State Senator Brian Feldman, a Democrat from Montgomery County.
+Feldman and Lewis were reportedly working to "harmonize" the two bills.

-On July 16, 2021, Maryland House of Delegates Speaker Adrienne A. Jones announced that a referendum should decide whether to legalize recreational use of cannabis and that The House will pass legislation early next year to put this question before the voters.
+On July 16, 2021, Maryland House of Delegates Speaker Adrienne A. Jones announced that a referendum should decide whether to legalize recreational use of cannabis and that the House would pass legislation early next year to put this question before the voters.
 She also formed a bipartisan work group to work out the myriad details that such legalization would entail, from changes to criminal laws to the taxing structure.